Please see our Terms & Conditions page

-The most likely scenario is severe rain that might prevent access to Sine Cera due to flooding – which does happen from time to time.
+The most likely scenario is severe rain that might prevent access to Sine Cera due to flooding in the region – which does happen from time to time.
 We would try to arrange another set of dates for you and transfer your deposits to those new dates.
 If that is not possible for some reason, we would refund your payments.
 We like to stay friends with our guests!

 Check-in: after 2 pm; check-out: before 10 am.
 These times can be changed on request – if it is possible considering the timing of other bookings.